-Long Term Tenant: A property lessee who occupies a unit as a primary residence for a period exceeding 30 days.
+Long Term Tenant: A property lessee who occupies a unit as a primary residence for a period for 30 days or more.

 Natural Person: A human being; the term natural person does not include a legal entity of any kind.